flax-lang/flax/README.md

 ### Building the Flax compiler

+Note: the `master` branch is still using LLVM 7, and is stable; `develop` is now on LLVM 9.
+Changes will be merged into `master` eventually.

 #### Dependencies ####
-- LLVM 7, mostly due to their obsession with changing the IR interface every damn version
+- LLVM 9, mostly due to their obsession with changing the IR interface every damn version
 - GMP/MPIR
 - MPFR
 - libffi